jhpyle/docassemble/_docs/packages.md

-To upgrade a package that you installed from a [GitHub] URL or from [PyPI], you can press the "Update" button next to the package name on the "Update a package" screen.
+To upgrade a package that you installed from a [GitHub] URL or from [PyPI], you can press the "Update" button next to the package name on the "Package Management" screen.
 You will only see these Update buttons if you are an administrator or if you are the person who caused the packages to be installed.
 Also, the "Update" buttons will not appear if the package was installed using a ZIP file.